Paggio/TrueFilm/README.md

 # TrueFilm

-<b>TO BE UPDATED</b>

-We will have two mode of executions, and the Microservice one must be explained from scratch

 ### Comments about the project

 - This project can be run in two ways - both of which need the support of Docker.
 The first one is as a python script, that basically consists running the main.py file.
 The second one is to build a microservice and use http requests in order to trigger and monitor the data upload into the postgreSQL.
 Both ways are explained in this README.